vvs0x/dotfiles/README.md

 # dotfiles
-Here you can find my config files
+Here are my config files for a keyboard-driven workflow​ on macOS.